juandelacruz-calvo/obs-output-video-tools/README.md

 A comprehensive bash script that merges multiple MP4 files, provides optional video cutting with timestamps, automatically normalizes audio to -0.5dB peak, and extracts high-quality MP3 audio files.

+Intended to be used with the output fragmented videos from OBS

 ## 🎬 Features

 - **Smart MP4 Merging** - Combines multiple MP4 files while preserving original format and quality